 While many assume that all gaming accessories are expensive, you can get a decent pair of gaming headphones for around $50.
 Many headphones in this price range can localize sound effects in gameplay well and have microphones with good recording quality, so you're heard clearly by your teammates.
 While some may lack features like wireless connectivity or customization options that you'd find on more expensive pairs, there are many decent options you can use with your consoles or PC that won't blow a hole in your budget.

-We've tested over 800 pairs of headphones, and below are our recommendations for the best budget gaming headsets.
+We've tested over 810 pairs of headphones, and below are our recommendations for the best gaming headsets under $50.
 Also, check out our recommendations for the best gaming headsets, the best PS4 gaming headsets, and the best Xbox One headsets.

-The best headset we've tested in the budget range is the Logitech G432.
+The best budget gaming headset we've tested is the Logitech G432.
 These cans are decently well-built with a comfortable and lightweight fit for longer gaming sessions.
 These wired headphones have a 1/8" TRRS cable, which allows you to connect them to most consoles via analog.
 Their USB adapter offers very low latency, so your audio and visuals stay in sync while gaming.
-Plus, they're more than suitable for multi-player games thanks to their boom microphone, which ensures your voice sounds clear, even in moderately noisy environments.
+Plus, they're more than suitable for multi-player games thanks to their boom microphone, which ensures your voice sounds clear to teammates, even in moderately noisy environments.

 Their sound profile lacks bass, which can make action-packed games seem less immersive, but dialogue still sounds present and clear.
 Their companion software offers a graphic EQ and presets to help you tweak their otherwise balanced sound.
 Unfortunately, they're prone to inconsistent audio delivery, so you must adjust their fit and positioning to get the same sound every time you use them.
 The Logitech G335 are around the same price and have a more consistent sound delivery.
 You might prefer them because they're more comfortable and durable, but they reproduce even less low-bass and don't have an app or sound customization features.

-The Turtle Beach Recon 50X/Recon 50P is the best gaming headset under $50 if you're looking for something useable, and that's all.
+If you're looking to spend the minimum, then you'll want to consider the Turtle Beach Recon 50X/Recon 50P as the best cheap gaming headset.
 Their simple and plasticky design is a step down from the Logitech G432, but they're still worth considering if price is a major factor.
 Their cost varies depending on what color you get, but all models will work with any device with an AUX port.
 Their large ear cups are well-padded and decently comfortable for longer gaming sessions.

 Due to their wired design, their boom microphone delivers better overall performance than the similarly priced Logitech G435 LIGHTSPEED Wireless, which is great if you want to communicate with teammates.
 Your voice sounds clear and easy to understand, even if you're gaming in a moderately noisy environment.
 Their sound also has an intense boom in the bass range, which can accentuate sound effects like explosions in gameplay.
 That said, the extra bass overwhelms and muddies dialogue and instruments.
 They don't have any sound customization features to adjust their sound to your liking, which isn't ideal but could be a fair trade-off if you're shopping on a budget.